Pizzan8t0r/deep-thoughts/README.md

 * A user can sign up and log in to the application.
 * A user can post their thoughts and view other user's thoughts.
 * A user can react, or reply, to a thought.
 * A user can befriend other users.
+* Set up front-end functionality to create and log in a user using mutations.

+Objectives:
+* Implement a front-end authentication service to help manage a user’s logged-in status.
+* Updated the header to have user-based navigation.
+* Set up queries to display the logged-in user’s data on pages.

 ###  Brief:
 Modern social media applications work with tons of data, most of the time on a single page.
 Since a lot of this data doesn't come from a single resource or endpoint, performing CRUD operations through an API built with RESTful design patterns involves hundreds, if not thousands, of HTTP requests from the client to the server in a short amount of time.